South of Lisbon, Costa da Caparica is completely open to ocean and to strong winds and swells. It’s wide, unspoilt and breathtaking.

-In Costa da Caparica the waves of the Atlantic reach a wide and completely open 30-km long beach.
-They break directly and whatever storm would be there outside, in the middle of the ocean, the waves reach the shore breaking loud lots of water that spills on the beach then gets out just as furious as it had got in.
-Locals and surf schools say that when the waves break before the lighthouse, then it’s really big.
+The waves of the Atlantic reach here a wide, completely open, 30-km long beach.
+They break directly and whatever storm should be there, in the middle of the ocean, the waves loudly bring lots of water in.
+Locals say that when the waves break before the lighthouse, then it’s really big.

-And then, it’s Caparica at its best, with nice and small waves, plenty of sun and mild wind.
+And then, Caparica at its best is with nice and small waves, plenty of sun and mild wind.

 The easiest way is to get to the beach is to take the bus and cross the bridge – in 30 minutes from Praça de Espanha in Lisbon you’re there – but the road doesn’t say much except for the nice Ponte de 25 de Abril.
 My favourite way to get to Costa da Caparica, from Lisbon, is by the ferry from Belém, option which I warmly recommend, it’s nice to see Lisbon from the river.